Technogeezer50/esd2iso/README.md

 run on Intel or arm64 architecture systems.

 w11arm_esd2iso requires the followng utilities in order to create the ISO from the Microsoft ESD file:
+* xpath
+* shasum
 * wimlib-imagex
 * cabextract
 * aria2c
-* xpath
 * mkisofs
-* shasum

 > [!IMPORTANT]
 > Mac users beware.
-Unlike the versions that used to be found on the VMware VMTN site, w11arm_esd2iso does not bundle any of these utilities.
+Unlike the versions found on the VMware Fusion Documents site, w11arm_esd2iso does not bundle any of these utilities.
+You'll need to install them yourself.

 ### Mac Users
-macOS already installs both xpath and shasum.
-The remaning packages will need to be installed from Homebrew or MacPorts.
+macOS already includes both xpath and shasum.
+The remaning packages will need to be installed from Homebrew or MacPorts (or compile them yourself from their sources if you are so inclined).

-For Homebrew:
+To install from Homebrew:
 ```
 brew install wimlib cabextract aria2 cdrtools
 ```
-For MacPorts:
+To install from MacPorts:
 ```
 sudo port install wimlib cabextract aria2 cdrtools
 ```